-- Curbside Services are available.
-Just complete the online form on the library's web page to set up an appointment for pickup.
-No appointment is necessary for returns. - The library lends out laptops and a limited number of textbooks on a quarterly basis.
-Laptops are due at the end of each quarter but can be renewed and updated for students enrolled the next quarter.
+- Curbside/Pickup Services are available.
+Just complete the online form on the library's web page to set up an appointment for pickup inside or outside the library.
+No appointment is necessary for returns. - The library lends out a limited number of textbooks on a quarterly basis. - Check out technology-laptops, keyboards, mice, webcams, calculators, etc. Everything is due at the end of each quarter but can be renewed.
+Laptops must be renewed and updated every quarter.
 Technology must be returned in person (curbside or inside). - Student ID cards are available through the library and updated each quarter.
-Student are required to provide a picture ID and proof of registration for classes to get a card. - Primo lets you search all the library's online resources (eBooks, magazines, journals, newspapers, & other data) including the library's books, DVDs, music CDs, etc. all at once! - Special collections-Children's and Young Adult books, LGBTQ+, Pacific Northwest history, Wellness, - Most online resources are available on any computer on campus.
+Student are required to provide a picture ID and proof of registration for classes to get a card. - Primo lets you search all the library's online resources (eBooks, magazines, journals, newspapers, & other data) including the library's books, and other collections, etc. all at once! - Special collections-Children's and Young Adult books, Gender, Sexuality & Identity, Pacific Northwest history, Wellness, Hispanic Serving Institution. - Most online resources are available on any computer on campus.
 Off campus access to most resources is available through your BBCC student login. - 24/7 Reference Online Can't come to us?
-Click on the "Chat with a Librarian" link for assistance, any time anywhere. - Lots of comfortable study space, including 10 study rooms with whiteboards.
-Media viewing and presentation technology is available throughout the library. - Over 100 computers with the Microsoft Office Suite and high-speed internet access. - Check out technology-laptops, keyboards, mice, webcams, calculators, etc. for the quarter - WIFI access is free and available throughout the building. - Interlibrary loans- If we don't have it, we can get it, usually in just a few days! - Reserves Items held at the Service Desk for everyone in your class to use.
+Click on the "Chat with a Librarian" link for assistance. - Lots of comfortable study space, including 10 study rooms with whiteboards.
+Media viewing and presentation technology is available throughout the library. - Over 70 computers with high-speed internet access. - WIFI access is free and available throughout the building. - Interlibrary loans- If we don't have it, we can get it, usually in just a few days! - Reserves Items held at the Service Desk for everyone in your class to use.

 - Returns the library has two outside drops for books/textbooks!
-One in the parking lot north of the 1800 building and one built into the wall at the quadside entrance to 1800. - Photocopy machine 10¢ per page standard, 30¢ color, cash only.
-10 free copies from library use only materials. - Scanning the library's copier also scans to thumb drives or BBCC email accounts. - Assistive technology-Just lets us know what you need. - Test proctoring is available through the campus Testing Center.
+One in the parking lot north of the 1800 building and one built into the wall at the quad side entrance to 1800.
+Technology must be returned in person (curbside or inside). - Printing and copying.
+Color printing and copying is also available. - Scanning the library's copier also scans to thumb drives or BBCC email accounts. - Assistive technology-Just lets us know what you need.